USS Currituck (AV-7): 1960–1964

 25 February 1963 saw Currituck back at Pier "Bravo", White Beach, Okinawa.
 On the morning of 9 March 1963 the crew awoke to see one of the seaplanes with its starboard wing and engine completely under water.
 The V-Divisions set about the rescue work, loaded the plane on board, and on 10 March 1963 steamed for Kobe, Japan.
 Currituck arrived in Kobe, Japan on 12 March 1963, offloaded the damaged plane and got under way the same day, to pick up another downed plane of VP-50 in Ominato, Japan.
 Currituck arrived in snow-covered Ominato, Japan on 16 March 1963, found the plane and some cold aviators, and another hoisting.
 With the plane and crew safely on board, Currituck departed the same day.

 After a transit of the Shimonoseki Straits,Currituck arrived in Iwakuni, Japan on 19 March 1963.
 While in Iwakuni the crew visited neighboring Hiroshima where they visited the Castle and Ground zero, the spot where the first Atomic Bomb hit Japan.
 Underway on 23 March 1963 Currituck arrived at Yokosuka, Japan on 25 March 1963.
 On 1 April 1963 the USS Pine Island arrived, and the flag was transferred.
 On 2 April 1963 Currituck departed West-Pac for her home port of San Diego, California, arriving on 19 April 1963.

 June 1963 saw Currituck operating from a seadrone at White Cove, Santa Catalina Island, California for one week of day and night seaplane operations with VP-48.
-In July 1963 Commander Brown assumed duties of executive officer.

-On 20 January 1964 Captain John W. Crowe assumed command of Currituck.
 Currituck began her third West-Pac tour departing San Diego on 26 January 1964.
 After 23 days of steaming she arrived in Naha, Okinawa on 18 February 1964.
-Operating in Lingayen Gulf in exercise "Minute Hand", the location of her seadrone in January 1945, some twenty year’s prior, this time servicing VP-48.
+Operating in Lingayen Gulf in exercise "Minute Hand", the location of her seadrone in January 1945, some twenty year's prior, this time servicing VP-48.
 Returning to Manila she participated in exercise "LIGTAS", a seven nation, seventy-five ship Task Force with massive amphibious/airborne exercises, during which Currituck served as Command Information Center.
 Next was a visit to Saigon, South Vietnam, wherein she had to navigate up the Saigon River through hostile territory.
 Arriving off Saigon, she negotiated a 180 degree turn by making a planned maneuver of running her bow aground on the river bank and swinging her stern upstream until she had reversed herself.
 Following her assigned duties in West-Pac Currituck returned to her home port of San Diego, California.